EM Client: Features

 eM Client has a range of features for handling email, including advanced rules management, mass mail, delayed send, or a built-in translator for incoming and outgoing messages.
 It supports signatures, Quick Text, and tagging and categorization for easy searching.
 Watch for Replies and Snooze Email functions are available, as well as direct cloud attachments from cloud services like Dropbox, Google Drive, OneDrive, ownCloud or Nextcloud.

 eM Client provides also a lookup service for GnuPG public keys (eM Keybook) in order to more easily send encrypted communication via email, and generally simplify PGP encryption in email communication.

-Since eM Client 8.2, Online Meetings are supported (via Zoom, MS Teams, and Google Meet).
+eM Client supports all major email platforms including Exchange, Gmail, Google Workspace, Office365, iCloud and any POP3, SMTP, IMAP or CalDAV server.
+Automatic setup works for Gmail, Exchange, Office 365, Outlook, iCloud, or other major email services.
+Following the shut down of IncrediMail, an auto-import option was added to transfer data from this platform to eM Client.
+Since version 8.2, eM Client supports online meetings via Zoom, Microsoft Teams, and Google Meet).

-eM Client allows extensive appearance customization (including a visual theme editor).
+eM Client allows extensive appearance customization.